153 – Melrose Falls

 Home Alphabetical Listing Numerical Listing Location Listing Saluda Page

-While I didn’t venture too close to the edge, I did undertake the plunge to the base of the falls.
-This part of the hike will not suit most and the view down there isn’t all that great.
-I didn’t know this when I went down.
-You know do, so bear this in mind.
+Back in 2016, I undertook the plunge to the base of the falls, and it is the kind of hike that will not suit most.
+I’m not going to say the view down there isn’t worth it, but it’s a lot of effort, and I did not head back down there in 2026 to know if anything fell on it.
 If you decide you really need to see the base, enjoy.
-I would tell you the way but it was more about picking my way down than following a trail.
-I can tell you there is a lot of wood nettle down there and some poison ivy.
-The latter doesn’t bother me but the former sure does.
+I would tell you the way, but it was more about picking the best way down.
+From experience, I can tell you there was a lot of wood nettle and poison ivy.
+The latter doesn’t bother me, but the former sure does.
 Do yourself a favor and confine your viewing to the cliff area.
-Keep an eye on your kids and your dogs up here.
-It’s easily 75-100 feet down and the only thing there to break your fall are boulders.
-I felt like I struggled with the pictures on this one.
-These are the best I got.
-The second proves how little to see there is down at the base 😉
+Keep your kids and dogs on a short leash.
+It’s easily 50 feet straight down with nothing to break your fall but boulders.

 dsc_11886a